 The Magic Instruments Rhythm Guitar offers customers the experience of playing a guitar, right down to strumming or picking individual strings, without needing to learn chords or scales.
 This seems to have people interested, as the project has reached six times its original funding goal, currently sitting at over $300,000 raised.

 “I studied piano at The Juilliard School for almost a decade, but when I tried to learn the guitar, I found that my physical skills and musical knowledge weren’t easily transferable and ultimately quit out of frustration,” Magic Instruments co-founder and CEO Brian Fan said in a statement.
-“When I learned that 90 percent of people learning guitar also quit in the first year because of the difficult learning curve, I wanted to change that.”
+“When I learned that 90 percent of people learning

 For those who just want to strum along while they play their favorite songs, the companion mobile app offers chords and lyrics to thousands of songs.
 If, on the other hand, you’re feeling more ambitious, the Rhythm Guitar does allow users to improvise and create their own music as well.